ezsystems/commerce-documentation/docs/guide/basket/basket_features/product_quantity_validation.md

 ## In the BasketController

-There is a help function `validateQuantity()` that checks if the given quantity (string - because it comes from a form) corresponds to the rules. (e.g. for 'float' quantity also comma is allowed).
-If it does, the quantity is modified to a valid float value.
+A helper function `validateQuantity()` checks if the given quantity (string) corresponds to the rules set e.g. for float value.
+If the quantity matches, it is converted into a valid float value.

-If it doesn't, the quantity is just returned, but not changed - it will be validated in `StandardBasketListener`.
+If the quantity doesn't validate, the quantity is just returned, but not changed - it is validated in `StandardBasketListener`.

-- `addAction()` - after the quantity is validated, the `addAction` checks, if it is 0.
-Than it is changed to 1.
+- `addAction()` - After the quantity is validated, the `addAction` checks if it is 0.
+If so it is changed to 1.
-- `updateAction()` - after the quantity is validated, the `addAction` checks, if it is 0.
-Than the `deleteAction()` is called and the product will be removed from basket.
+- `updateAction()` - After the quantity is validated, the `updateAction` checks if it is 0.
+If so the `deleteAction()` is called and removes the product  from the basket.

 ## `StandardBasketListener`

-- Checks if the given quantity is valid (e.g. negative numbers or strings are not allowed).
+- Checks whether the given quantity is valid (e.g. negative numbers or strings are not allowed).
 If it is not valid, the action is not allowed (`STATUS_FAILED`).
-- Checks if the given quantity is more than MAX.
-If so, it is set to MAX.
-- Checks if the given quantity is less than MIN.
-If so, it is set to MIN.
+- Checks whether the given quantity is more than max or less than min.
+If so, it is set to either max or min.

 In standard config in `vendor/silversolutions/silver.e-shop/src/Silversolutions/Bundle/EshopBundle/Resources/config/basket.yml`: